JohnKyonSmith/iwachan-android/README.md

 Within Termux, use the pinch gesture to zoom out until all the information stays within one line.
 This should stop the terminal from filling the entire screen with gibberish.

 ## Solutions:
+### FIXED clipboard sanitation for Iwara links in v2.1
 Either browse the site in your preferred language and __manually remove the extra information__, browse the site __in the native japanese language__, or put all the links in a batch file and run the __clean\_batch function__ to clean the links automatically. _Information about the __clean\_batch__ function and how to use it is below_.

 ## Notes: Not Tested On Termux